lancehsimmons/HEED/README.md

 - Fully functioning in browser app utilizing html, javascript, and styled with css

-- App Functionality: user gives HEED a date and HEED returns all "potentially hazardous asteroids."
-Info for each NEOo will include at least size, speed, and "miss distance."
-An additional return will include the top three non-hazardous NEOo with the same data.
-This should account for the eventuality of returning no PHA NEOo.
+- App Functionality: user gives HEED a date and HEED returns all "potentially hazardous asteroids" for one week from search date.
+Info for each hazardous NEOo will include at least size, speed, and "miss distance."
+Display will include total number of non-hazardous asteroids detected for the week search.
+In the event of search returningn no hazardous asteroids display will include a "coast is clear" notice.

 ### Post MVP objectives